drshahizan/AI-Innovation/portfolio/readme.md

 ## Deadline ⏰

-- Submit your completed portfolio by **October 23, 2023**, to the 'portfolio' folder.
+- Submit your completed portfolio by **12 November, 2023**, to the 'portfolio' folder.
 - Feel free to reach out if you have any questions or need further clarification.
 Best of luck with crafting your professional portfolio! 🌟